-Gradualism and indivisibility: an economic and monetary union as outlined in Part I is too profound a change in the economic and institutional structure of the Community to be realized in one stroke.
-Economic behaviour of nouseholds, corporations, unions, and public administrations need time to adapt to a new setting.
+Gradualism and indivisibility: an economic and monetary union as oul/ined in Part I is too profound a change in the economic and institutional structure of the Community to be realized in one stroke.
+Economic behaviour of households, corporations, and public administrations need time to adapt to a new setting.
 Similarly, the attribution of new competences to the Community cannot be made at once in all fields.
 It is necessary to build on success and to retain the possibility to correct the course of action on the basis of experience.
-While these considerations point to the need for gradualism, it has to be recognised that policy decisions and operational responsibilities are, in may specific areas, not divisibles Unless it is clearly indicated who (i.e. whether she national for the Community lemel; what organ or institution) has "the last word", policy conflicts will inevitably arise.
-As a consequence, the effectiveness in pursuing common goals will be undermined and the benefits sought through the de they canned be brancferene "priece by prince"

-This first section should be presented as a proposed dutte and not be an annotated cuttime section proclament from the committee bul economic and monetary union will be lost.
-It will be necessary to identify meaningful "blocs" of economic and policy competences and to link one to the other in such a way as to satisfy the need for gradualism while not trying to split what is indivisible.
+While these considerations point to the need for gradualism, it has to be recognised that policy decisions and operational responsibilities are, in may specific areas, not divisible.
+Unless it is clearly indicated who (i.e. whether the national or the Community level; what organ institution) has "the last word", policy conflicts or will inevitably arise.
+As a consequence, the effectiveness in pursuing common goals will be undermined and the benefits sought through the economic and monetary union will. be lost.
+In its past successful developments the Community has combined the two principles of gradualism indivisibility in various ways: by shifting certain and competences and not others (e.g. VAT as the common scheme indirect taxation, with rates setting left to for governments), or by advancing in certain areas national (e.g. the custom union) faster than in others (like the harmonization of legislation), etc. It will be necessary identify meaningful "blocs" of economic and policy to competences and to link one to the other in such a way as satisfy the need for gradualism while not trying to to split what is indivisible.
+For monetary policy a relevant question is to what extent the determination of monetary policy is a divisible function.

-Parallelism and disequilibria parallel advancement in many interrelated areas is a condition to avoid imbalances that could cause economic disruptions and loss of political support for the continuing process of developing the Community up to an economic and monetary union.
+Parallelism and disequilibria: parallel advancement in a condition to many interrelated areas is avoid imbalances that could cause economic disruptions and loss of political support for the continuing process of developing the Community up to an economic and monetary union.
 Perfect parallelism, however, at each and every point of time is impossible and could even be counterproductive.
-Examples of this combination of partial parallelism in the development of the Community are: the shift of certain competences and not others (e.g. VAT as the common scheme for indirect taxation, with rates setting left to national governments), or progress in certain areas (e.g. the custom union) faster than in others (like the harmonization of legislation), etc. Advancement in one area may trigger advancement in others.
-The EMS has contributed to a greater economic convergence that has favoured capital market liberalization and the programm @ completing the internal market.
-A certain amount of temporary discoullibrium may be part of the dynamic process of the Community.
+Advancement in one area may trigger advancement in others.
+The EMS has contributed to a greater economic convergence that has favoured capital market programm of completing the liberalization and the amount of temporary market.
+A certain internal disequilibrium may be part of the dynamic process of the Community.
 Parallelism has to be maintained in the medium term.

 Multiple speeds: there is one Community, but not all the members participate in all its aspects at every point of time.
 So far this has mainly be the consequence of successive enlargements and, for the EMS, of some countries not joining the exchange rate agreement in 1979.
-A common adesion to the final objectives of the Community and a unitary participation to the same "rule of law" and to the same set of institutions should be preserved, while allowing for a degree of flexibility in the timing in which certain arrangements will can this be spelled and in guicher blibuil in ache to make it cleaver."
+A common adesion to the final objectives of the Community and a unitary participation to the same "rule law" and to the same set of institutions should be of preserved, while allowing for a degree of flexibility in the timing in which certain arrangements will be entered by some member states.
+For each set of arrangements the management of it should be the responsibility of those who fully participate in it.